hmrc/grant-ssh-access/README.md

 2. Navigate to the grant-ssh-access lambda in the AWS console.
 [Link](https://eu-west-2.console.aws.amazon.com/lambda/home?region=eu-west-2#/functions/grant-ssh-access?tab=configuration)
+  - You may see some error messages about permissions.
+This is not a problem.
 3. You will see a screen as follows: ![](images/lambda-view.png)
 4. Click the 'Select a test event' dropdown menu at the top right of the page and click Configure test events: ![](images/select-a-test-event.png)
 5. You will see a popup appear.
 Delete the JSON shown, and replace it with the JSON the engineer sent you: ![](images/replace-json.png)